In this section

-Advances in medicine, along with the kind of focused care like that offered at Children's, have helped more children born with CHD survive into adulthood, said Michael Earing, MD, director of the ACHD program at Children's.
-It became imperative to him that Children's develop a program to meet that population's unique needs, and Children's has since grown into one of the premier ACHD programs in the United States.
+Advances in medicine, along with the kind of focused care like that offered at Children's, have helped more children born with CHD survive into adulthood.
+With these advancements, it became imperative that Children's develop a program to meet that population's unique needs.
+Today, Children's has since grown into one of the premier ACHD programs in the United States.

 In the past 10 years, the ACHD program at Children's has gone from scheduling about 150 appointments per year to more than 2,000.
 The specialists in the program are fully dedicated to ACHD, and Children's has been a national leader in the field, contributing to important and innovative research, as well as taking a role in educating doctors about ACHD.

 "She made it really easy," Jessica said.
-"She introduced me to him, we all talked for a few minutes, and ever since then I've been with Dr. Earing.
+"She introduced me to cardiologist and we all talked for a few minutes.
 It was really nice of her to do that.
 It completely helped, and it completely changed everything for me."